marionettejs/backbone.marionette/docs/marionette.collectionview.md

 will be reordered.
 This can be a problem if your `ChildView`s use their collection's index in their rendering.
 In this case, you cannot use this option as you need to re-render each `ChildView`.

+If you combine this option with a [filter](#collectionviews-filter) that changes the views that are to be displayed, `reorderOnSort` will be bypassed to render new children and remove those that are rejected by the filter.

 ## CollectionView's `emptyView`